 Guarantees and warranties

-If an item that you have bought is faulty, you have the right to return the item to the retailer and request a repair, replacement or refund.
+If an item you have bought is faulty, you have the right to return the item to the retailer and get a repair, replacement or refund.
 These rights are known as your statutory rights.
 Find out more about your rights when goods are faulty.

 The main differences are:

 - Guarantees are usually free and offered by the manufacturer